CEI-lab/ece3400-2017/docs/lab1.md

 #### Line Following and Wall Detection

 If you have plenty of spare time, feel free to add [line sensors](https://www.sparkfun.com/products/9453).
 Try making the robot follow a black line on the floor and make it go as fast as possible.

 You can also add [short range distance sensors](https://www.sparkfun.com/products/12728) or [long range distance sensors](https://www.sparkfun.com/products/8958) to help the robot detect walls.
+Use the IR sensor’s datasheet to map values to actual distances, and then break those distances down into blocks.
+Do you need to know that a wall is 6 inches away, or that it is simply one block ahead?
+Think about this and make a design choice.

 Starting early on both these tasks will help you in the milestones and the final challenge.

 ### Wrap-Up